* Inflation gauge nears 1.50 pct for first time this year

 * Italian yields hit fresh lows as political concerns ease

-LONDON, June 22 (Reuters) - Euro zone government bond yields struck or were near multi-month lows on Thursday as an oil slump added to concerns about inflation and whether the European Central Bank would be able to tighten policy any time soon.
+LONDON, June 22 (Reuters) - Many euro zone government bond yields were close to multi-month lows on Thursday as falling oil prices added to concerns about inflation and whether the European Central Bank would be able to tighten policy any time soon.

-Triggered by Wednesday's sharp fall in oil prices, a key gauge of long-term euro zone inflation expectations came close to 1.50 percent for the first time this year, well off its February peak of 1.80 percent.
+Triggered by Wednesday's sharp fall in oil prices, a key gauge of long-term euro zone inflation expectations closed in on 1.50 percent for the first time this year, well off its February peak of 1.80 percent.